 The game is built on the WHDLoad disk image of the original 1988 version and will run on any 68k Amiga with:

 - 512 KB of free (not total) ChipMem.

 - 2.0 Kickstart.

 - 2.3 MB of free HD space.

-The Intro is designed to playback on any Amiga with at least 1MB RAM (will be skipped if the requirements are not met) and will auto detect your chipset.
-If you have an AGA chipset the Intro will display in 256 colours, otherwise it will display in EHB 64 colours.
+The Intro is designed to playback on any Amiga with at least 1MB RAM (will be skipped if the requirements are not met) and will auto-detect your chipset.
+If you have an AGA chipset the Intro will display in 256 colors, otherwise, it will display in EHB 64 colors.